dfmorrison/pyactup/doc/index.rst

   caused difficulties with real models, and sowed confusion.
 As an intermediate measure there is still an advance= keyword argument available in learn().
-* Some operations have been significantly speeded up for models with many chunks and/or rehearsals of those chunks.
+* Some operations have been significantly speeded up for models with many chunks and/or rehearsals of those chunks, particularly if the new index argument to Memory() is used.
 * General tidying and minor bug fixes.

-When upgrading existinig 1.x models to version 2.0 or later some syntactic changes will nearly always have to be made, in particular to calls to :meth:`learn`, :meth:`retrieve` and :meth:`blend`.
+When upgrading existing 1.x models to version 2.0 or later some syntactic changes will nearly always have to be made, in particular to calls to :meth:`learn`, :meth:`retrieve` and :meth:`blend`.
 What in 1.x were expressed (mis)using keyword arguments are now passed as a single argument, typically a dictionary.
 In most cases this simply requires wrapping curly braces around the relevant arguments, quote marks around the attribute/slot names, and replacing the equals